ziven27/Sketch-topographic/README.md

 Display Topographic Information.

-## webdeveloper extention
+## webdeveloper extension

 ![webdevelpoer](./img/webdeveloper.png)

-Ideas form chrome extention [webdeveloper](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm?hl=zh-CN).
+Ideas form chrome extension [webdeveloper](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm?hl=zh-CN).

-When you choose the `Display Topographic Information` you can see the struct of the page like below.
+When you choose the `Display Topographic Information` you can see the structure of the page like below.
 That can check your page is align well like what you want.

 ![webdevelpoer-demo](./img/webdeveloper-demo.jpg)